Aligned Stable Inpainting: Mitigating Unwanted Object Insertion and Preserving Color Consistency: ASUKA

 For training, we design a color and latent augmentation strategy (see Fig.~\ref{fig:aug}) to expose and amplify color inconsistencies.
 We follow the standard VAE training setup, but replace the inputs with augmented versions.
 Specifically, the original image is used as the reconstruction target, while the input image is corrupted through: (1) Color augmentation: simulating color distortions from the VAE.
 (2) Latent augmentation: simulating domain gaps between generated and real latents.
 This setup forces the decoder to reconstruct a clean, consistent image while aligning with the ground-truth unmasked regions.

-\paragraph{Color augmentation} We apply color augmentation to measure the VAE loss, as shown in Fig.~\ref{fig:decoder_compare} (b).
+\paragraph{Color augmentation} We apply color augmentation to measure the VAE loss.
 In practice, conditioning on the unmasked image helps reduce but does not fully fix the color inconsistency problem (see Fig.~\ref{fig:decoder_compare} (c)).
 Therefore, we explicitly train the decoder to maintain color consistency.
 Specifically, we augment each training image by changing its brightness, contrast, saturation, and hue, and then require the decoder to reconstruct the original image using the unmasked image as a reference.
 This encourages the decoder to accurately follow the colors in unmasked regions.

 \paragraph{Latent augmentation} To simulate the gap between generated and real latents, we add artifacts from generative models into the decoder’s training.
 However, repeatedly denoising back to real images is very time-consuming, even when using DDIM~\cite{song2021denoising}.
 To balance speed and accuracy, we design a one-step estimation method.
 Since our goal is to capture the generation gap, we condition on the clean latent $\bm{z}_0$ and an all-zero mask $\mathbf{O}$.
-This gives the generator all the information needed to produce the clean latent, ensuring the result keeps the original content while only reflecting the generation gap.
-Following the standard pipeline, we estimate $\bm{z}_0$ under these modified conditions:
+This gives the generator all the information needed to produce the clean latent, ensuring the source of degradation come from the learned latent shift.
+Following standard pipeline, we estimate $\bm{z}_0$ under these modified conditions:

 where the timestep $t$ is randomly sampled from $[500,1000)$.
 Here, $a$ follows the prescribed variance schedule, with $a^2+b^2=1$ in diffusion models and $a+b=1$ in rectified flow models. $\varepsilon_\theta(\cdot)$ is the frozen generator, which takes as input the noised $\bm{z}_t$, the unmasked $\bm{z}_0$, and the all-zero mask $\mathbf{O}$.